go-ffstatic/ffstatic/README.md

 ## How it works

-We use go embed to embed the ffmpeg/ffprobe binaries as bytes in go program.
-The real ffmpeg/ffprobe executable files would be created in system temp directory when you run the program.
+We use go embed to embed the ffmpeg/ffprobe binaries as bytes in the go program.
+The real ffmpeg/ffprobe executable files would be created in the temp directory when you run the program.

 With this package, you can use ffmpeg/ffprobe without preinstalling.
-It would be very helpful to run program on serverless platform (ie. lambda/Vercel).
+It would be very helpful to run programs on serverless platforms (ie. lambda/Vercel).

 ## Installation

-Choose the version matched with your environment.
+Select the version that matches your environment:

 - Darwin
   - amd64